lookit/lookit-docs/docs/source/tutorial-second-study.rst

 We'll start with a standard setup frame called "exp-video-config".
 You can see a sample of what it looks like `here <https://lookit.github.io/ember-lookit-frameplayer/classes/Exp-video-config.html>`_.

-Underneath the screenshot, you'll see an example of defining this frame in your study JSON:
+Underneath the screenshot, you'll see an example of defining this frame in your study protocol:

 .. image:: _static/img/tutorial/exp_video_config.png
     :alt: Exp-video-config frame docs

-Copy the definition of the "video-config" frame (``"video-config": { ... }``, as shown highlighted above), and open up your study's JSON editor.
+Copy the definition of the "video-config" frame (``"video-config": { ... }``, as shown highlighted above), and open up your study's protocol editor.
 Paste this into the "frames" value, like this:

 .. image:: _static/img/tutorial/video_config_added_to_frames.png
     :alt: Adding the video-config example to frames